 Your doctor will ask how you are feeling, whether you have had any new symptoms or are worried about anything.
 If you do have any new symptoms, your doctor may suggest a scan to make sure all is well.
 Generally, if everything is going well, you will not have follow up scans because they are unlikely to provide any new information to you or your doctor.

-You may need to go back to hospital to see the speech therapist if you have had any changes to your speech.
-You can arrange this through your specialist or nurse when you attend the outpatients' clinic.
+You may need to go back to hospital to see the speech and language therapist if you have had any changes to your speech.
+Your cancer specialist or nurse specialist will arrange this when you attend the outpatient clinic.

-If you have a check up coming up, and would like to see a speech therapist at the same time, you could telephone the clinic or your specialist’s secretary to arrange this.
+If you have a check up coming up, and would like to see a speech and language therapist at the same time, you could telephone their clinic or your cancer specialist's secretary to arrange this.